 If you are on the hunt for a less expensive but good quality iPhone, you should definitely check out Apple’s own website that lists out the refurbished devices.

-When Apple provides you with a replacement iPhone, it can be either a new iPhone, model number starting with the letter ‘M’ or it can be replacement iPhone with the model number starting with letter ‘N’.
+When Apple provides you with a replacement iPhone, it can be either a new iPhone, model number starting with the letter ‘M’ or it can be replacement iPhone with the model number starting with the letter ‘N’.
 Both the products are quality products.

 Carrier Refurbished iPhone